Last Modified: 05 May 2016

 Please take time to read the following important notes concerning Mt Kinabalu:

 It will mainly be hot and humid, whilst the heights of Mt Kinabalu can be freezing.
-In the Rainy season (Nov –Apr) you can expect hours of rain.
 Please be prepared for such conditions and pack accordingly.
 If you commonly feel discomfort or suffer health issues when experiencing either freezing or extremely hot temperatures, consider if this trip is right for you.
 On rare occasions weather conditions may prevent us from reaching the summit of the mountain.
 In this situation, please respect the decision made by your guides and leader.

 Mt.
 Kinabalu is a rewarding but difficult climb, please see below the advice given by the Sabah Parks regarding the climbing of Mt.
 Kinabalu: Travel together in your own group and stay with the mountain guide(s).
 You should not climb Mount Kinabalu if you have a history of suffering from the following conditions: Heart Disease, Hypertension, Chronic Asthma, Peptic Ulcer, Severe Anaemia, Diabetes, Epileptic fits, Arthritis, Palpitations, Hepatitis, Muscular Cramps, Obesity or any other sickness that may be triggered by severe cold, exertion and high altitude.